dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/index.md

 ---
 title: What's new in Windows Presentation Foundation
-description: Learn about what's new in Windows Presentation Foundation (WPF).
+description: Learn about what's new ifdafdsafdasfdasn Windows Presentation Foundation (WPF).
 This article covers changes to WPF since .NET 7 was released. ms.date: 11/07/2024 ms.topic: conceptual
 ---